 Initial Investment Costs

-There are two major expense considerations for any enterprising credit union looking to construct its own data warehouse.
+There are two primary expense considerations for any enterprising credit union looking to construct its data warehouse.
 The most pressing of the two is the financial cost, and the second is the time invested.
-Because we’re talking specifically about credit unions, let’s discuss the monetary side of this investment first.
+Because we’re talking specifically about credit unions, let’s discuss this investment’s monetary side first.

 For an individual credit union, the cost of building a data warehouse or data lake for an analytics platform starts at around $500,000 at the low end.
 Most data warehouses and data lakes run well over the million-dollar mark.
 While it’s certainly a worthwhile investment, it can also be prohibitively expensive for smaller, more community-focused credit unions.

-The second major cost factor is time, though we could also say that it costs patience as well.
-Regardless of the size of the warehouse and the experience of the people putting it together, building a data warehouse takes an average of two or three years.
+The second major cost factor is time, though we could also say that it costs patience.
+Regardless of the warehouse’s size and the experience of the people putting it together, building a data warehouse takes an average of two or three years.
 If you want an analytics platform immediately, then creating one in-house from the ground up might not be your best option.

 Upkeep and Expertise for Your Analytics Platform